pgRouting/pgrouting/doc/categories/withPoints-category.rst

 About points
 ...............................................................................

-For this section the following city (see :doc:`sampledata`) some interesing points such as restaurant, supermarket, post office, etc. will be used as example.
+For this section the following city (see :doc:`sampledata`) some interesting points such as restaurant, supermarket, post office, etc. will be used as example.